RiaanZoetmulder/RiaanAppStudio/designdoc.md

 > swaps tiles if checktiles returns true. returns new grid.

 *cropBitmap()*
-> crop bitmaps and give them an ID.
+> crop bitmaps and give them an ID. using this API:
+> Bitmap.createBitmap(Bitmap bitmap, intx, int y, int width, int height); will be used